tcy2002/PyMTets/README.md

 tetrahedra implementation is merged from the [MarchingTetrahedra](https://github.com/andresbejarano/MarchingTetrahedra) repo.
 CCW bug in the latter repo is fixed.

-Below is the original README.md file.
+Below is the original README.

 # PyMCubes